rossta/montrose/README.md

 ## Why

-Dealing with recurring events is hard. `Montrose` provides a simple interface for specifying and enumerating recurring events as `Time` objects.
+Dealing with recurring events is hard. `Montrose` provides a simple interface for specifying and enumerating recurring events as `Time` objects for Ruby applications.

 More specifically, this project intends to:

+* model recurring events in Ruby
 * embrace Ruby idioms
 * support Ruby 2.1+
 * be reasonably performant